techthiyanes/tutorials-5/t01_Stable_Diffusion/README.md

 If you'd like to run these tutorials on a different kind of GPU, make sure to change the torch version appropriately in the `requirements.txt` file of this repo (e.g. for a V100, remove the `"--extra-index-url https://download.pytorch.org/whl/cu117"` line).
-In many tutorials, those requirements will be installed on your cluster when you setup a send.
+In many tutorials, those requirements will be installed on your cluster when you setup a function.

 ## 01 Stable Diffusion on a Cloud GPU in 5 lines of code